A few days later, Jasmine’s phone buzzed with a text message and without looking at the name, she already knew who it was..

 A few minutes later, he was knocking at the door and Jasmine opened it up, dangling his keys in front of her face, laughing at him.
 “Good job, Mathers.”

 “Thanks,” he said, taking them from her while he appreciated Jasmine’s appearance: messy hair, Cookie Monster pajama pants, and a loose tank top with no bra.
-She was adorable and Leo’s fingers were itching to run through the red waves of hair.
+She was adorable and Leo’s fingers were itching to run through her red waves.

 “No problem.
 I’ll see you later?” she asked.